ubiquitypress/hyku_addons/README.md

 ### Updating the internal test app

-Hyku Addons uses a custom version of Hyrax that we call `hyku_base` which is added as a Git submodule.
-It is a fork of Hyku 2 just before Hyku 3 without the user elevation plus newer commits that have been cherry-picked.
+Hyku Addons uses a custom version of Hyku that we call `hyku_base` which is added as a Git submodule.
+It is a fork of Hyku 2, just before Hyku 3 without the user elevation plus newer commits that have been cherry-picked.
 In order to apply new commits that have been made into Hyrax/Hyku, we need to bring them first into `hyku_base` as [described here](https://github.com/ubiquitypress/hyku_base#updating-the-app) and then update the git submodule.

 Make sure you have a clean internal test app before doing the `git add`, otherwise Git will not add the submodule as it will consider it dirty.